Capillary bridge: General equations

-It is important to note that all described curves are found by rolling a conic section without slip along z axis.
+All described curves are found by rolling a conic section without slip along z axis.
 The unduloid is described by the focus of rolling ellipse, which can degenerate into a line, a sphere or a parabola, leading to the corresponding limiting cases.
 Similarly, a nodoid is described by the focus of a rolling hyperbola.

 Well systematized summary of capillary bridges shapes is given in table 11.1 of Kralchevsky and Nagayama's book.

 Statics between two flat surfaces

 The mechanical equilibrium comprises the pressure balance on liquid/gas interface and the external force on plates, ΔP, balancing the capillary attraction or repulsion, $P_{\gamma}$, i.e. $\Delta P = P_{\gamma}$.
 Upon neglecting gravity effects and other external fields, the pressure balance is ΔP=P_{i} - P_{e} (The indexes "i" and "e" denote correspondingly internal and external pressures).
 In case of axial symmetry, the equation for capillary pressure takes the form: